Peggy Hipskind, MA, RD, LD, Advanced Clinical Dietitian, Center for Human Nutrition, Digestive Disease Institute, Cleveland, Clinic, Cleveland, OH

 No conflicts related to disclosure information present and subsequently no need for resolution.
 Standard journal peer review process also in place as another layer of review to ensure no conflicts to resolve.

-Gail Cresci, PhD, RD, LD, CNSC , Department of Pediatric Gastroenterology; Director of Nutrition Research, Center for Human Nutrition, Digestive Disease & Surgery Institute, Cleveland Clinic, Cleveland, OH
+Gail Cresci, PhD, RD, LD, CNSC , Director Nutrition Research within Center for Human Nutrition, Center for Human Nutrition Digestive Disease & Surgery Institute, Pediatric Gastroenterology and Inflammation and Immunity, Cleveland, OH